-- (a) According to the Financial Regulation 133(2) and Management Audit Circular No.05 dated 26 July 2010, an Internal Audit Plan should be prepared and implemented by the Internal Audit Division of the Line Ministry.
-However, Internal Audit Plan prepared for the year under review had not covered the activities implemented by the Project. - (c) Annual Board of Survey had not been carried out on assets procured by the Project at a cost of Rs.1.74 million, contrary to the Financial Regulation 756.
+According to the Financial Regulation 133(2) and Management Audit Circular No.05 of 26 July 2010, an Internal Audit Plan should be prepared and implemented by the Internal Audit Division of the Line Ministry.
+However, Internal Audit Plan prepared for the year under review had not covered the activities implemented by the Project.